YuxingLiu/CarND-MPC-Project/writeup.md

 ## Waypoints Fitting and Preprocessing

-The waypoints are first transformed from map's coordinate to car's coordinate, then fitted as a cubic function:
+The waypoints are first transformed from map's coordinate to car's coordinate, and then fitted as a cubic function:
 ```cpp
 int n_wp = ptsx.size();
 Eigen::VectorXd x_wp(n_wp);